New Valamo: Monastery's distillery

 The Christian faith is linked by tradition to wine and other alcoholic beverages.
 Alcoholic beverage making skills have been preserved and passed down within monastery wall for centuries.
 This tradition continues at the New Valamo Monastery.

 The annual capacity of the Valamo distillery is 120,000 litres, and it is the biggest distillery in Finland.
 During 2014 and 2015 the operative distillery company Viiniherman Ltd has made additional investments of 1 million euros into the distillery.
 Viiniherman Ltd is owned by majority by the monastery and the distillery is located at the monastery's' premises.

 They built a modern 500 square metre warehouse to Ilomantsi, Finland.
 So they will ship all of the whisky distillates from Valamo to Ilomantsi warehouse for maturation.
 Some of their whisky will have a church wine cask maturation, while some will be matured in bourbon casks.
 Valamo will produce peated and unpeated malt whisky.
 The capacity of the new warehouse is 450,000 liters and their current pot for whisky making is 1,000 liters, which allows for an annual production of 40,000 liters.

+2016–2017 art sales

+In 2016–2017, an art sale exhibition was organized at the Valamo Monastery in Heinävesi, curated by the then Bishop of Joensuu, Arseni (Heikkinen).

+The owner of the works was stated to be an “Eastern Finnish family”, represented by a certain Jussi Savolainen.
+According to Helsingin Sanomat, Savolainen and his wife had acquired the key works in the exhibition in the 2000s.
+In the business records, the owner is Savolainen’s wife’s company.
+The monastery and the Philanthropy Association, which has been reported to be channeling the proceeds to the victims of the Syrian war, received a commission from the sales.
+The honorary chairman of the Philanthropy was Archbishop Leo (Makkonen).
+According to Turun Sanomat, the “family story” behind the exhibition is fabricated.

+According to experts interviewed by Helsingin Sanomat, the works on sale did not represent the best of the artists’ production and were overpriced.
+Talk of “museum-quality” works was misleading buyers.
+According to Savolainen, auction houses do not know how to price art correctly.
+According to investigations by Helsingin Sanomat, the prices of the works were many times, even tens of times, those of the auction houses in previous sales.